bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 ![A funnel in Application Insights](/assets/image.png "A funnel in Application Insights")

 Primitive, but get's the point across.
-Here we've create a funnel using two events - it let's us and track events in sequence, measuring the
+Here we've create a funnel using two events - it let's us and track events in sequence, measuring the changes between each step.
+For instance, in a multi-step onboarding process, this proves very useful for investigating which where most users fall off.

 Complementing trackEvent(), there’s also these tracking methods: